By the end of the chapter the student will be able to:

 The Role of the Functional and Histological Features of the Heart

 There are many functional and histological features of the heart that make it an organ that is highly dependent on aerobic metabolism and hence a competent and continual oxygen supply is required for its survival.
 For example, the clinical manifestations of angina pectoris often results if the myocardial oxygen supply does not meet the oxygen demand.
-Although the heart is less than 0.5% of the total body weight, it receives around 5% of the resting cardiac output with a capillary density and resting oxygen consumption rate roughly on an ...
+Although the heart is less than 0.5% of the total body weight, it receives around 5% of the resting cardiac output with a capillary density and resting oxygen consumption ...